-Create Deposit Tags
+Create Transfer Tags

-- From Locations, click a specific location.
+- Visit Locations in your online Square Dashboard, and click a specific location.

 - Click Save.

-Can’t Find Deposits?
+Can’t Find Transfers?

 - Check that your bank account is verified.
 If you take payments before linking your bank account, money will remain in your account balance until your bank is verified.

 - Check if a transfer is pending.
 Pending transfers will complete and should arrive in the next 1–2 working days.

 - Transfers from Square sent to your linked bank account can be identified by searching Square Inc in your bank statement.
 Instant transfers sent to your bank account will be described as SQC.

 - Make sure your Square account isn’t linked to a closed bank account.
 Learn what to do if transfers were sent to a closed account.